Dalmianagar: Dalmianagar

 The prosperity of Dalmianagar started to decline in the mid 1970s as the law and order situation in this industrial town began to worsen.
-Local mafia indulged in dacoity and kidnapping.
-Slowly, executives and professionals began to leave and the factories were mismanaged.
+The local mafia indulged in dacoity and kidnapping.
+Frequent labour union issues, political interference, strikes and work stoppages adversely impacted the functioning of factories.
+Slowly, executives and professionals began to leave, and the factories were mismanaged.
 By the mid 1980s factories started to shut down.
-Massive electricity bills remained unpaid by Rohtas Industries Ltd. to the State Electricity Board.
+Massive electricity bills remained unpaid by Rohtas Industries to the State Electricity Board.

 There were irregularities in payment of salaries and wages to employees.
 By the 1990s Dalmianagar looked like a ghost town.